apeart30/apeart30/README.md

 # Welcome to My GitHub Profile!

-Hello there! 👋 I go with Maverick, a passionate developer who loves coding and open source.
+Hello there! 👋 I'm James, a passionate Engineer who loves programming and open source.
 Check out my work and feel free to reach out.

 ## Quick Links
 - 🐦 Follow me on [Twitter](https://bit.ly/3NQrRC4) for the latest updates and tech thoughts.